Last updated: 17 March 2026

 Adopting a Strengths-based approach is an important part of helping people to re-build control over their lives and move to lives beyond homelessness.
 It is an approach that fits well with the ethos of many Day Services.

-The broader activities that are often by many Day Services provide opportunities for people to explore their strengths and interests.
+The broader activities that are offered by many Day Services provide opportunities for people to explore their strengths and interests.
 Learning new skills as well as art, music and sport can all help people to build confidence and self-esteem as well as developing aspects of their life beyond homelessness.

 Collaboration and Co-production